Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 Many plastics feature additional chemicals to enhance their stability, elasticity, and appearance.

-These chemicals can then be released into the environment during plastic decay.
+These chemicals can then be released into the environment as plastic decays.
 Some of the major concerns include:

 • Flame retardants and stabilizers: They pose serious health concerns to consumers and have been associated with various diseases that affect the thyroid in humans, including reproductive problems in children.